Scapula and Yoga

 As you exhale, lift yourself into the tabletop position.
 Straighten each of your legs and raise your hips higher, engaging your buttocks.
 Lift your chest as high as possible and drop your neck back.

 Lie on your back and assume the cactus pose.
 Bend your knees and lift your feet until your knees are directly above your hips and your shins are parallel to the floor.

 Throughout the pose, keep your shoulder and arms against the floor.
 As you exhale, lower your knees to the right and try to have them reach the floor.
 As you lower your knees to the side, concentrate on keeping your shoulders against the floor.
 While you inhale, bring your legs back to the center and repeat the process to your left.

 Repeat this process five to ten times on each side.
 This pose is safe during shoulder recovery as the floor provides sufficient support.

-You find more yoga anatomy about the body parts we are using in yoga in the category essential yoga body parts
+You will find more yoga anatomy about the body parts we are using in yoga in the category of essential yoga body parts.

 Britannica, E. (n.d.).
 Scapula.